Inequalities for space-bounded Kolmogorov complexity: Shannon inequalities: iterations

 \begin{theorem} Consider a linear inequality of the form~\textup{(\ref{eq:separ})} that is a linear combination of basic inequalities \textup(is a Shannon inequality\textup).
 Then the following space-bounded version of this inequality is true:

-if $x_1,\ldots,x_k$ are strings of length at most $n$, and $s'=s+O(n^2\log n)+O(n \log s)$. \end{theorem}
+if $x_1,\ldots,x_k$ are strings of length at most $n$, and $s'=s+O(n^2)$. \end{theorem}

-Here the constants in the $O$-notation depend on the inequality (and $k$), but neither on $n$ nor on $x_1,\ldots,x_k$.
+Here the constants in the $O$-notation depend on the inequality (more precisely, on~$k$ and the coefficients $\lambda_I$ and~$\mu_j$)\footnote{The constant in the last line depends only on $k$, as the proof shows.}, but neither on $n$ nor on $x_1,\ldots,x_k$.
+Note that the overhead is worse than for the basic inequalities: we have $O(n^2)$ instead of $O(n)$.

-\begin{proof}[Proof sketch] One could just add up the space-bounded versions of the basic inequalities to get the desired inequality, but the problem is that in the resulting inequality of type (\ref{eq:shannon}), $L$ and $R$ are not disjoint: the same complexity may appear on both sides.
-For the unbounded complexities, these terms just cancel each other, and we get the desired Shannon inequality.
-However, by adding the space-bounded versions of the same basic inequality, we get an inequality where the complexity of the same tuple may appear with the same coefficient on both sides, but with different space bounds:
+\begin{proof} Consider the basic inequalities whose sum is the inequality (\ref{eq:separ}).
+For each of them consider the space-bounded version (from Theorem~\ref{th:basic}).
+The sum of these space-bounded inequalities does not give $(\ref{eq:shannon})$ directly: the resulting inequality may have terms $\KS(x_I)$ with the same $I$ in the left and right hand sides.
+In other words, we get an inequality of type (\ref{eq:separ}), but the sets $L$ and $R$ are not necessarily disjoint.
+For the unbounded complexities, these terms just cancel each other (partially or completely), and we get the desired Shannon inequality.
+Now, when adding the space-bounded versions of the same basic inequality, we get an inequality where the complexity of the same tuple may appear with the same coefficient on both sides, but with different space bounds.
+We can rewrite is as

-Here $x_K$ are tuples that appear on both sides with the same coefficients $\sigma_K$ (the terms that are canceled in the unbounded version), but now they have bound $s'$ on the left-hand side and $s$ on the right-hand side, and cannot be canceled anymore.
+Here $x_K$ are tuples that appear on both sides in the terms that are canceled in the unbounded version (partially or completely).
+Some $K\in C$ may also appear in $L$ or $R$ (the part that is not canceled), but not in both: the sets $L$ and $R$ are disjoint.
+We would like to cancel the complexities of $x_K$ for $K\in C$, but now the complexities are different.
+They have bound $s'$ on the left-hand side and $s$ on the right-hand side, and cannot be canceled anymore.

 The following trick helps.
-Let $f(s)=s+O(\log s)+O(n)$ be the function that transforms the right-hand side bound $s$ to the left-hand side bound $s'$ (here $s$ is a variable, while $n$ and the constants in the $O(\cdot)$-notation are fixed).
+Let $f(s)=s+O(n)$ be the function from Theorem~\ref{th:basic} that transforms the right-hand side bound $s$ to the left-hand side bound $s'$ (here $s$ is a variable, while $n$ and the constants in the $O(\cdot)$-notation are fixed).
 Consider the sequence of space bounds

 for some large $N$.
-All tuple complexities can only decrease if we increase the space bound from $u_k$ to $u_{k+1}$.
-Therefore, for a large enough $N$, namely, $N=O(n)$ with a large enough constant, we guarantee the existence of $k$ such that all complexities of tuples are the same with bounds $u_k$ and $u_{k+1}$.
+All tuple complexities can only decrease if we increase the space bound from $u_t$ to $u_{t+1}$.
+Therefore, for a large enough $N$, namely, $N=O(n)$ with a large enough constant, we guarantee the existence of $t$ such that all complexities of tuples are the same with bounds $u_t$ and $u_{t+1}$.
 Then we can add the space-bounded inequalities and cancel the common terms as we did for the unbounded version.
-More precisely, we get
+More precisely, we know that